hydroflux/abstractor-ws/README.md

 - [ ] In the same vein as the two above, create an indicator for any instances that are repeated (don't necessarily remove them)
 - [ ] Figure out how to send cookies through to browser instances in order to get faster page load times
 - [ ] Entire header should be created in the settings block, rather than relying on first & last recording dates in the dataframe
+- [ ] Remove an additional space when dropping "see record" in order to cut the new line character out
+- [ ] Consider an "append_text" function to go in general functions / file management which would strip, title case, & replace any unwanted information

 # EAGLE TO DO